 - 2.2.1.
 Kilkenny and Carlow ETB will immediately seek to contain the matter (insofar as that is possible) and shall take all necessary steps to mitigate any further exposure of the personal data held. - 2.2.2.
 Where the data breach relates to an IT system and/or electronic data, contact shall be immediately made with the data processor responsible for IT support in Kilkenny and Carlow ETB.
-Their advices and assistance should be sought in relation to appropriate measures of containment, guarantine, preservation of data and logs etc. - 2.2.3.
+Their advices and assistance should be sought in relation to appropriate measures of containment, quarantine, preservation of data and logs etc. - 2.2.3.
 Depending on the nature of the breach/threat to the personal data, this may involve: - (a) a quarantine of some or all PCs, networks etc. - (b) directing staff not to access PCs, networks, devices etc. - (c) suspending accounts, - (d) audit of the records held on backup server/s, - (e) ascertain the nature of what personal data may potentially have been exposed. - 2.2.4.
-Consider a quarantine of manual records storage area/s and other areas as may be appropriate. - 2.2.5.
-In appropriate cases, immediate consideration should be given to retaining an IT forensics specialist and obtaining legal advice.
+Consider a quarantine of manual records storage area/s and other areas as may be appropriate.